near/nearcore/docs/misc/state_sync_from_external_storage.md

 ./neard run
 ```

+#### Extra Options

+The options suggested above will most likely work fine.

+* `num_concurrent_requests` determines the number of state parts across all
+shards that can be downloaded in parallel during state sync.
+* `num_concurrent_requests_during_catchup` determines the number of state parts
+across all shards that can be downloaded in parallel during catchup.
+Generally,
+this number should not be higher than `num_concurrent_requests`.
+Keep it
+reasonably low to allow the node to process chunks of other shards.
+* `state_sync_timeout` determines the max duration of an attempt to download a
+state part.
+Setting it too low may cause too many unsuccessful attempts.

 ### Amazon S3

-To enable Amazon S3 as your external storage, add this to your `config.json`
+To enable Amazon S3 as your external storage, add the following to your
-file:
+`config.json` file.
+You may add the other mentioned options too.

 ```json
 "state_sync_enabled": true,